napolitanodst/Thesis-log-Felicita-Masone/README.md

 # Thesis log

 ## Heme-Hemopexin
-In the 'Heme-Hemopexin' directory you will find three R scripts:
+In the 'Heme-Hemopexin' directory, you will find three R scripts and two subfolders:
-* Analysis - heme 1000
+* Analysis - heme 1000.R
-* Baseline method
+* Baseline method.R
-* spatialDE pipeline - SVG
+* spatialDE pipeline - SVG.R
+* Significant genes
+* Supplementary

 #### Significant genes
 The 'Significant Genes' directory contains the script (`Extract sig genes.R`) that I used to extract significant genes, as well as four CSV files with the resulting genes before and after batch correction.: